Each sales dollar you make leaves you some profit.

 Net profit margin as a metric faces different issues.

 - Affects comparability.
 You can’t measure business profitability across different industries with a net profit margin.
 Since grocery stores turn over inventory quickly, a low net profit margin is acceptable.
 However, other industries must earn a high net profit margin to maintain a healthy cash flow.

 - Varies depending on financing strategy.
 Small business owners considering debt financing instead of equity financing see debt loads that lower the net profit margin.

 - Non-operating items skew the ratio.
 You may see a company's net profit margin ratio skewing if it just sold a division with high non-operating gains.
 However, the operations may be performing poorly in reality.

 Sometimes, you’ll also see companies reducing discretionary business expenses (equipment maintenance, research and development, marketing, etc.) to increase the net profit margin.
 That’s why it’s best to consider different financial ratios and metrics before investing in a company.

 Pull back the curtain

 Instead of getting carried away with big numbers and gross profits, a simple calculation to find a company’s net profit margin can give you a more realistic picture of how a company is doing.
-It’s the least investors can do to find out more about profitability.
-However, if you’d rather not do the math yourself, investment portfolio management software can help.
+It’s the least investors and entrepreneurs can do to learn about profitability.
+However, if you’d rather not calculate the financial metrics yourself, investment portfolio management software can help.